bibartanjha/fetchRewards/README.md

 Finally, it Display this list of items to the user, grouped by "listId"

 ## How to run
-Run from MainActivity.
+Run from app/src/main/java/com/example/fetchrewardscodingexercise/MainActivity.kt.
 Upon app load, the list should automatically show.

 ## Screen recording